AntidoteDB/AntidoteDB-documentation/overview/installation.md

 [CounterVal] = Res.
 ```

- More about the API is described [here](https://syncfree.github.io/antidote/rawapi.html).
+ More about the API is described here :

+ {% page-ref page="api/native-api.md" %}

 ###  Running Tests